RyanSR71/waveform_uncertainty/docs/source/usage.rst

 Installation
 ------------

 To use WaveformUncertainty, first download WaveformUncertainty.py and place it in your directory.
+Once in your directory, you be able to import it:

+.. codeblock:: python

+   import WaveformUncertainty